PaoloMazzon/Vulkan2D/README.md

 Documentation
 =============
-Every file in VK2D is properly documented for doxygen, run `doxygen` in `Vulkan2D/` and an html folder will be created containing the documentation.
+Every file in VK2D is properly documented for doxygen, run `doxygen` in `Vulkan2D/` or check the header files.
+Additionally, there is a few miscellaneous pieces of documentation, [quick-start](docs/QuickStart.md) and [cameras](docs/Cameras.md).
+As a general overview,

 Usage
 =====